United States abortion protests (2022–present): 2022

 Illinois saw a protest in Chicago on June 24 with ABC 7 News counting thousands marching to Grant Park, and a few dozen anti-abortion activists in Federal Plaza.
 Among those in attendance included Governor J. B. Pritzker.
 Additional protests and marches were held in downtown Chicago the following day.
 Another protest was held in downtown Naperville; ABC 7 News counted several hundred protesters.
+On June 26, a group of abortion rights protesters disrupted a Catholic Mass in Old Town, Chicago.
 On July 9, hundreds of abortion rights protesters and anti-abortion protesters clashed in Chicago's Federal Plaza and marched downtown.
 On August 24, two anti-abortion protesters vandalized an abortion-rights church in the Lake View, Chicago neighborhood on Chicago's north side.

 In Indiana, a rally was held at Indianapolis's Monument Circle on the evening of June 24.
 On June 25, more than 1,000 abortion-rights and 200 anti-abortion demonstrators descended on the Indiana Statehouse.
 Demonstrations were also reported in Bloomington, Evansville, Fort Wayne,Lafayette, and South Bend.
 On July 25, The Indianapolis Star counted over 1,000 abortion rights protesters and about 60 anti-abortion activists rallying at the Indiana Statehouse in Indianapolis.

 Iowa saw protests in Des Moines and Cedar Rapids.
 During a protest in Cedar Rapids near the U.S. District Court Federal Court House, a truck ran over a woman's foot.
 The driver of the truck was later arrested and charged with assault.
 On July 22, an anti-abortion rights man was arrested after assaulting a group of abortion rights protesters in McGregor.

 In Topeka, Kansas, protesters gathered outside the Kansas State Capitol.